Do you want to start language school business?

 Doing detailed financial analysis in your business plan is essential as it will list all the startup costs, salaries of your employees, and other expenses along with a plan to cover these expenses.
 A language training center doesn’t require a lot of investment unless you want to spend too much on getting the perfect location.
 The investment and expenses Naomi did in order to meet the criteria of an excellent language center are given here in this english language school business plan pdf.
-This language school business plan sample is written by a professional business plan writer, revised by a financial expert.
+This language school business model is written by a professional business plan writer, revised by a financial expert.
 So, you can take help from here, in case you are starting the same business.

 8.1 Important Assumptions

 8.2 Brake-even Analysis